Insulation Layer

 Strategies for Clothing and Sleeping when Backpacking

 As the table at the top of this post indicates, it’s important to consider both activity level and target temperature when selecting clothing.
-There are three common approaches used by people when engaged in multi-day activities such as backpacking :
+There are three common approaches used by people when engaged in multi-day activities such as backpacking:

-2. Go as light on clothing as possible.
+1. Go as light on clothing as possible.
 Typically this mean bring a clothing system that is slightly warmer than what’s needed heavy work.
-This is an approach used by some hard core ultra lighters and thru-hikers.
-The theory goes that they are hiking all day with minimal stops.
-When they stop the metabolism is still running hot so little insulation is needed.
-Eat dinner early before it has cooled too much, and then hike at a moderate pace (avoid sweating) until you are done.
+This is an approach used by people who take an ultralight approach and is often embraced by dedicated thru-hikers.
+It’s an effective strategy when hiking all day with minimal stops and where you can keep moving.
+Stops are short and the metabolism is still running hot so little insulation is needed.
+Eat dinner early before it has cooled too much, and then hike at a moderate pace (avoid sweating) until bedtime.
 Stop and immediate get into the sleep systems.
 The sleep system (bag or quilt) will be warmer / weight than clothing.
 The early morning cold is overcome by immediately hiking (hopefully up hill… think about this when selecting a stopping location) and eating breakfast later.
 The sleeping system can be worn like a cape if warmth is needed during the day.
+This is my approach on solo trips or when I am with other ultralight folks that embrace hiker’s midnight.
+This approach didn’t work for me when I was doing technical climbing, going cross country, or other activities which required me to slow down/stopping longer than the warmth from earlier activity would keep me comfortable.

 3. Have your clothing provide the majority (if not all) of the warmth, even when sleeping.
 The theory goes that insulation in the form of clothing is more versatile than just a sleeping bag or quilt because you can make use of it anytime.
 Often an elephant foot sleeping bag is used.
 In very cold conditions where activity level is low this can work.
 Generally though I don’t recommend it.
 A sleeping bag / quilt will provide more warmer / weight than clothing, and clothing that is warm enough to keep you comfortable when sleeping will be way too warm when you are active.
+I have experimented with this approach but not done it on any serious trip.

 Technical Details